PowerDNS/pdns/docs/appendices/EOL.rst

 Older releases are marked end of life and receive no updates at all.
 Pre-releases do not receive immediate security updates.

-The currently supported release train of PowerDNS Authoritative Server is 4.8.
+The currently supported release train of PowerDNS Authoritative Server is 4.9.

-PowerDNS Authoritative Server 4.7 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 4.10 is released.
+PowerDNS Authoritative Server 4.8 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 5.1 is released.

-PowerDNS Authoritative Server 4.6 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 4.9 is released.
+PowerDNS Authoritative Server 4.7 will only receive critical updates and will be end of life after PowerDNS Authoritative Server 5.0 is released.

-PowerDNS Authoritative Server 4.0 through 4.5, 3.x, and 2.x are End of Life.
+PowerDNS Authoritative Server 4.0 through 4.6, 3.x, and 2.x are End of Life.

 Note: Users with a commercial agreement with PowerDNS.COM BV or Open-Xchange can receive extended support for releases which are End Of Life.
 If you are